-Benidorm is a city of two distinct parts.
-The New Town is where most of the entertainment happens and is home to the popular Levante Beach.
-In contrast, Benidorm Old Town offers a more traditional and authentically Spanish experience.
+Benidorm Old Town – A Complete Guide - Benidorm is a city of two parts.
+The New Town is lively and packed with entertainment, while the Old Town offers a more traditional, Spanish experience.

-This is a well-known pedestrian street that runs through Benidorm’s Old Town, more or less parallel to the sea.
-This is the heart of the main shopping area, lined with bars, restaurants, and shops spilling out from the side streets.
+This famous pedestrian street runs through the Old Town, parallel to the sea.
+It’s lined with bars, restaurants, and shops spilling out onto side streets.

 Option 1:

-• Walk down Avenida Mediterráneo to the very end.
+• Walk down Avenida Mediterráneo to the end.

-• Head down the road between Bankinter and El Italiano restaurant.
+• Head between Bankinter and El Italiano restaurant.

-• Walk under the bridge, then turn left at Hotel Bristol Park.
+• Walk under the bridge and turn left at Hotel Bristol Park.

 Option 2:

 • At the end of Av.
-Mediterráneo, take the street to the left of Bankinter.
+Mediterráneo, take the street left of Bankinter.

 • You’ll see Specsavers on your left.

-• Turn right just past Specsavers, then left at Ale-Hop.
+• Turn right just past Specsavers, then left at Ale-Hop to reach Walking Street.

 Cala Mal Pas